 - Open the door with the faulty window regulator or motor.
 Remove the screws from the door panel.
 There will be three bolts that hold the door panel.

 - Use a prying tool to pop out the door panel at the edges.
-You will see several retaining clips all around the perimeter of the door panel.
+You will see several retaining clips around the door panel’s perimeter.

-- Unhook the door release cable from the door.
+- Unhook the door and release the cable from the door.

-- Remove all four 10mm bolts that hold the window regulator to the door.
+- Remove all four 10mm bolts holding the door’s window regulator.